 The day is all about celebrating those loved ones who have passed on.
 It’s nice to have a day each year specifically for that.

 Check out some other posts about the Day of the Dead…

-This artilce was posted on Sunday, November 1st, 2009 at 9:35 pm and is filed under Countries & Cultures, Holidays Around the World, Mama Lisa, Mexico, Photos, Photos of People, Photos of Places, The Day of the Dead.
+This article was posted on Sunday, November 1st, 2009 at 9:35 pm and is filed under Countries & Cultures, Holidays Around the World, Mama Lisa, Mexico, Photos, Photos of People, Photos of Places, The Day of the Dead.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.